Tutorial: Azure Active Directory integration with Adobe Experience Manager

 Test single sign-on

-When you select the Adobe Experience Manager tile in the access panel, you should get automatically signed in to your Adobe Experience Manager application.
+When you click the Adobe Experience Manager tile in the Access Panel, you should be automatically signed in to the Adobe Experience Manager for which you set up SSO.
+For more information about the Access Panel, see Introduction to the Access Panel.